-Within her areas of practice her work includes refugee and human rights claims, trafficking claims, family and private life claims, deportations including Operation Nexus cases, bails, European applications, entry clearance matters, points-based system cases, interim relief applications, unlawful detention claims, civil penalties for illegal workers, asylum support and unaccompanied and age-disputed migrant children.
+Within her areas of practice her work includes refugee and human rights claims, trafficking and modern slavery claims, family and private life claims, deportations, bails, European applications, entry clearance matters, business immigration, interim relief applications, unlawful detention claims (judicial review and civil claims), civil penalties for illegal workers, asylum support and unaccompanied and age-disputed migrant children.

 Priya is often asked to provide in-house training and is happy to do this.
-She has delivered seminars on a range of topics, including domestic violence, civil penalties for employing illegal workers, Article 8 ECHR, the Immigration Act 2014, appeal rights and EEA law.
-Priya also provide seminars for the The Solicitors Group regularly.
+She has delivered seminars on a wide range of topics within all areas of immigration and asylum.
+Priya also provide seminars for the The Solicitors Group, ILPA, MBL, Data Law regularly.

 She regularly represents clients at bail hearings for Bail for Immigration Detainees and provides them with advice on potential unlawful detention claims.

 She further regularly represents and advises clients via the Bar Pro Bono Unit.
 She is happy to take on cases on a pro-bono basis where this is appropriate.

 Before coming to the Bar Priya was employed at solicitors firms and legal charities.

 She was an Asylum and Immigration Supervisor and In-house Advocate at Broudie Jackson & Canter.
 She also worked as a Senior Caseworker at Refugee & Migrant Justice (formerly the Refugee Legal Centre).
 In both of these roles she specialised in female asylum and immigration cases and advocated in Tribunals frequently.